 - Unusual smells in the air (gas, chemicals, smoke)

 I recommend that you sign up for self-defense training, as it will also boost your confidence and make you ready to defend yourself, no matter what the situation is.
 Another tip is to secure the stuff and property, which are vital and valuable to you.
+Remember, a thorough SHFT planning revolves around self-defense.

 Moving without being noticed or drawing attention is the best way to survive in extreme situations.
 There could be times when you’ll have to leave the house or your shelter to look for help, food or other resources, or even leave the city.
 Without any doubt, it’s best to do so quietly and safely.
+You will also need this skill if you wish to stay safe during martial law.

 Here is how to do it: